 - 18 Arctic sea ice extent has been decreasing since the beginning of satellite observations in 1979.
-This decrease has occurred in - 19 all seasons but is more pronounced in late summer.
-In particular, September sea ice extent has shrunk by about 50% since the - 20 beginning of the satellite era (Onarheim et al., 2018).
-The loss of sea ice, which is largely attributed to the accumulation of - 21 greenhouse gases in the atmosphere following anthropogenic emissions (Notz and Stroeve, 2016; Screen et al., 2018) but also
+This decrease has occurred - in all seasons but is more pronounced during summer.
+Actually, September sea ice extent has shrunk by about 50% since - 20 the beginning of the satellite era (Onarheim et al., 2018).
+Moreover, sea ice in the central Arctic has become thinner, with a - 21 reduction in ice thickness of about 65% between 1975 and 2012 (Lindsay and Schweiger, 2015).
+Ice thickness has decreased